Credit Cards Travel Credit Cards

 • Your card must have been open for at least 12 months.
 You can't upgrade or downgrade a card you just opened.

 • You probably won't need to undergo a hard credit check.
 Too many hard inquiries hurt your credit, but you usually won't get one when switching between cards from the same issuer.
-You should always ask, though, when you request an upgrade or a downgrade, just in case.
+Just in case, you should always clarify when you request an upgrade or a downgrade.

 • You can keep your card number, rewards, and APR.
-You will get a new card with an updated expiration date and security code, but your account number won't change and you won't lose any rewards — though the value of the rewards you have might change.
-For example, with the Chase Sapphire Preferred Card your rewards are worth 25% more when you redeem them for travel through the Chase portal.
-That is not the case with rewards you earn from a card like the Chase Freedom Flex.
+You will get a new card with an updated expiration date and security code, but your account number won't change, and you won't lose any rewards — though the value of the rewards you have might change.
+For example, with the Chase Sapphire Preferred Card, your rewards are worth 25% more when you redeem them for travel through the Chase portal.
+That is not the case with the Chase Freedom Flex®.

 • Your credit line should stay the same.
 This helps to protect your credit utilization ratio to avoid a negative hit to your score.